Road (g.o.d song)

-2001 song by g.o.d.

 "Road" is a song performed by South Korean boy band g.o.d.
 It was the title track of their fourth album Chapter 4, which was released in November 2001 and became their second "million"-selling album.
 In a 2006 poll conducted by Gallup Korea, 1,500 Koreans aged 13 and above listed their five favorite songs and "Road" was ranked 59th out of the top 100 songs named.

 Background and release

 The lyrics and music were composed by Park Jin-young.
 At that time, the group was not managed by his company JYP Entertainment but he worked closely with them as a producer and songwriter.
 The accompanying soundtrack was also included in the album and was arranged by composer and music producer Bang Si-hyuk, who went on to establish Big Hit Entertainment.
 According to g.o.d lead vocalist Kim Tae-woo, the song was conceived during a period of uncertainty about their futures, following the massive success of their million-selling third album and its lead track "Lies".